SproulHimself/satire_classification_project/README.md

 With the rise of "fake news" and the increasing discourse about the means to manage the spread of misinformation, we wanted to take a slice of that category and see if we could train a model to reasonably predict whether a news item was satirical or not.
 Even humans can have a hard time determining whether or not an article is satirical.

 In this project, we scraped and cleaned a data set of news articles labelled as satirical or not satirical.
-We used Natural Language Processing and Machine Learning techniques to find out that our model was reasonable accurate in predicting whether or not an article was satirical.
+We used Natural Language Processing and Machine Learning techniques to create a model that was reasonably accurate in predicting whether or not an article was satirical.

 Our next steps include improvements to our data set, and potential a Chrome extension that can classify an article on a page with our satire ranking.

 ---